 An interesting aspect of WiFi is that in its simplest implementation it is broadcasting your network information and the only layer of protection many companies implement is simply a password.
-You may think that because you have strong password no one would be able to guess it and gain unauthorized network access to your network and its resources but in reality that is very far from the true.
+You may think that because you have a strong password no one would be able to guess it and gain unauthorized network access to your network and its resources but in reality that is very far from true.

-A few years I wrote a useful article with 12 tips to create a strong password, in it mentioned the options of thinking in terms of passphrase where you use more than a single word as a password or even use a password generator.
-Let’s say that your WiFi password is indeed considered strong from a technical point of view, meaning no plain text, you have a combination of upperlower case, numerical symbols, number, punctuation marks, etc. Even if that’s the case relying on a password as the only protection against unauthorized network access is simply a false sense of security as with enough time and resources any password can be broken.
+A few years I wrote a useful article with 12 tips to create a strong password, it mentioned the options of thinking in terms of passphrase where you use more than a single word as a password or even use a password generator.
+Let’s say that your WiFi password is indeed considered strong from a technical point of view, meaning no plain text, you have a combination of upper lower case, numerical symbols, numbers, punctuation marks, etc. Even if that’s the case relying on a password as the only protection against unauthorized network access is simply a false sense of security as with enough time and resources any password can be broken.
 There’s an abundant of online videos showing how to crack WiFi password even if you have little or no cyber security experience, although most of them oversimplify or show useless techniques and utilities there’s no doubt that there are plenty of available tools and tutorials anyone can follow to crack a WiFi password.

 My point here is not for you to create a strong password for your WiFi network, gosh, that is a given and I really hope the password you’re using is complex, the point is to implement a higher level of security that even if a layer is compromised other layers would need to fall before an attacker can gain useful access to a network resource.

-As always, the level of protection must be in correlation of the resources to be protected.
-There’s no point of having a high insurance premium on vehicle worth two pennies, likewise if the only resource to be protected is simply gaining unauthorized WiFi access through your router you may want to implement only the solutions that apply to it.
+As always, the level of protection must be in the correlation of the resources to be protected.
+There’s no point of having a high insurance premium on a vehicle worth two pennies, likewise if the only resource to be protected is simply gaining unauthorized WiFi access through your router you may want to implement only the solutions that apply to it.

-For that I’m going to mention a few topics for best practice network security.
+For that, I’m going to mention a few topics for best practice network security.

 I’d say this is creating networks 101, you don’t want to have your visitors connect to your office network.
 Even if no one would be poking around having such a setup can easily introduce malware and viruses in the office environment.

 This is the next logical step to network security, not only have Guest WiFi separate from the production network but only make sure the traffic is separate as well.
 This can be accomplished by the use and implementation of VLANs.

 It can be implemented at the router level or using Radius or Windows Active directory.

-- Keep your logs.
-You want to when the whowhenfrom every time there’s a security incident.
+Keep your logs.
+You want to the when\where\to\from every time there’s a security incident.